 Future residential development in Brier is planned to continue within the established pattern of zoning.
 It is anticipated that Brier's development will continue to support at least one commuter bus line associated with a Park and Ride lot.
-Much of the recent development has been located near the center of Brier, which is within walking or biking distance to the Park and Ride Lot.
-This could result in an increase in bus ridership and / or carpooling or vanpooling.
-Accessory dwelling units, which are allowed in Brier, should be especially encouraged to locate within one mile of the Park and Ride Lot or 228th Street SW to further encourage transit use, vanpooling, carpooling, walking, and bicycling.
+Much of the future development will be located in the northeast guadrant of Brier, which is within walking or biking distance to the Park and Ride Lot.
+This could result in an increase in bus ridership and/or carpooling or vanpooling.
+Accessory dwelling units, which are allowed in Brier, should be especially encouraged to locate within one mile of the Park and Ride Lot or 228th Street SW to further encourage transit use. vanpooling, carpooling, walking, and bicycling.